Are you ready for a home loan?

 - Council rates notice for the property being used as security for the guarantee.

 - One recent statement for any loan on that property.

 Step 3: Increase the size of your deposit

 The larger your deposit the cheaper your loan will be!
 You should aim to save a minimum of 5% of the purchase price before buying a property, and in most cases there is no need to save any more than 20% of the purchase price.
 Please read our guide on saving a deposit to learn why some people can save while others can’t.

 The larger your deposit the less you will be charged in Lenders Mortgage Insurance (LMI).
 If you borrow 80% or less then you will not pay any LMI at all and some lenders may still accept your loan, even if you fall outside their normal guidelines.

 The rules that the banks have for genuine savings are quite tricky.
 If you don’t save your money in a way that the bank will accept, then you may need to wait three additional months before they will accept your application.
 Please read our page on genuine savings so that you can get approved first time around!

 Step 4: Ask us for advice

-Our home loan forum has been specifically set up to help people who need advice about their situation, but are not yet ready to apply for a loan.
-Feel free to join up and ask us any questions you have about your home loan, while you prepare to lodge an application for pre-approval.
+Our Disqus comments section has been specifically set up to allow people who need advice about their situation, but may not yet ready to apply for a loan.
+Feel free to join up and ask us any questions you have about your home loan, while you prepare to lodge an application for pre-approval..